emac2020/Almond-Survey-2020/README.md

 Data/Raw: This folder contains the raw survey dataset as a csv file

-Output: This folder contains output information from the analyses #????
+Output: This folder contains output information from the analyses (visualizations produced from specific code files)

 Code: This folder contains the code used for the analyses

 <describe the formats of files for the various purposes contained in the repository>

-##What does this ^^ mean??
+all data files are in csv format code files are in rMarkdown or r script documents

 Files are named according to the following naming convention: `databasename_datatype_details_stage.format`, where: